friveraortiz/PhD_Thesis/README.md

 1.1 Attack Scenarios: It includes two folders that contain the resources used in each computational study for each software system:
                       HRM and OH.
                       Each computational study contains 12 folders.
-Each folder includes the input and output files from the incident modelling, and logging generation stages.
+Each folder includes the input and output files used during the execution of the incident modelling, and logging generation stages.

-1.2 Documents:        Contains the description and the results of each attack scenario.
+1.2 Documents:        a) Contains the description of the steps of each attack scenario.
+                         This information can be found in the Attack_Scenarios_HRM.xlsx and Attack_Scenarios_OH.xlsx files in the in Attack Scenario tab.
+                      b) Includes the experimental conditions used in the two computational studies and during the executing of all the attack scenarios in the incident modelling and logging generation stages.
+                         This information can be found in the Attack_Scenarios_HRM.xlsx and Attack_Scenarios_OH.xlsx files in the Experimental_Conditions tabs.
+                      c) Includes the results of the attack scenario in the incident modelling and logging generation stages.
+                         This information can be found in the Attack_Scenarios_HRM.xlsx and Attack_Scenarios_OH.xlsx files in the Incident Modelling and Logging Generation tabs.
-                      It also includes a description of the main functionalities of each software system.
+                      d) Includes a description of the main functionalities of each software system.
+                         This information can be found in the Main_Funcionalites_HRM.xlsx and Main_Funcionalities_OH.xlsx files in the Activities tab.
 ```

 2.- Software: Contains the files with the source code used in the two computational studies in the HRM and OH software systems.